-The monkey selfie legal battle
+The famous monkey selfie photograph

-The monkey selfie Photo: David J Slater/Caters
+The monkey selfie Photo: David J

 I tend to agree with Mr Slater.
 If he loses his legal battle all indy photographers are screwed if they allow their camera to be used by monkeys.